AdyKalra/tech-landscape/README.md

 ### 🤝‍ Cultural
 <details>
 <summary>View Snapshot</summary>

+## Assign personnel to various projects and directs activities

 #### People / Recruitment
 |  Name |  Summary | Details  | Use cases |
 |:-:    |:-:       |:-:       |:-:        |
 | 20 patterns to watch for in your engineering team | teamd and IC patterns | [patterns in teams and ICs](https://www.pluralsight.com/product/flow/20-patterns) | tools like flow and decision making |
 | | | []() | **** **** **** |

+## Reviews and evaluate work

 #### Job Satisfaction
 |  Name |  Summary | Details  | Use cases |
 |:-:    |:-:       |:-:       |:-:        |
 | | | []() | **** **** **** |

+## High quality self-service channel for our users

 #### Westrum Organisation Culture
 |  Name |  Summary | Details  | Use cases |
 |:-:    |:-:       |:-:       |:-:        |
 | | | []() | **** **** **** |

 #### Learning Culture
 |  Name |  Summary | Details  | Use cases |